Malabarba/smart-mode-line/README.md

     the full list).

  5. **Very easy to configure**:
-    All fonts are in the `smart-mode-line-faces`
-    customization group, and all other options are in `smart-mode-line`.
-Just run `sml/customize` and see
-    what's in there.
-If you feel anything is missing send me an e-mail.
+    All colors and variables are customizable.
+You can change the whole theme with `sml/apply-theme`, or just customize anything manually with `sml/customize` and `sml/customize-faces`.
+There are *DOZENS* of variables to customize your mode-line, just pop over there and have a look!

  6. **Compatible with absolutely anything**:
     I'm serious.
 Versions 2.0 and above should be compatible with **any** other packages that display information in the mode-line (evil, nyan-mode, elscreen, display-battery-mode, etc).
-If you find *anything* that does not appear as it should, file a bug report and I'll get to it.
+If you find *ANYTHING* that does not appear as it should, file a bug report and I'll get to it.

 Important Variables: